Soft And Fluffy Hot Cross Buns

 Mixing bowl with flour and milk on a light blue surface, next to a colorful checkered cloth.

-Step 4.
+Step 7.
 Shape the dough into a ball and return it to the lightly oiled mixing bowl.
 Cover and set in a warm place to rise for 1 hour or until doubled in size.
+This first rise, also called proofing, helps the dough develop flavor and structure.

-Step 5.
-Next, divide the dough into 24 equal portions, each approximately 1.5 ounces in weight.
+Step 8.
+Next, divide the dough into 24 equal portions, each weighing approximately 1.5 ounces.

 A metal bowl containing a ball of dough with raisins, next to a colorful checkered cloth on a light blue surface.